edgedb/edgedb/docs/guides/migrations/tips.rst

 On rare occasions, you may find you have deleted your migration files by mistake.
-If you don't care about any of your data and don't need to keep your migration history, you can :ref:`wipe <ref_cli_edgedb_database_wipe>` your database and start over, creating a single migration to the current state of your schema.
+If you don't care about any of your data and don't need to keep your migration history, you can :ref:`wipe <ref_cli_edgedb_branch_wipe>` your branch and start over, creating a single migration to the current state of your schema.
 If that's not an option, all hope is not lost.
 You can instead recover your migrations from the database.